Rizqull17/Teknik-Pengilahan-Multimedia/digitalmutimedia.md

 in an interactive way.
 Some means of delivery is required, to get this material from its producer to its consumers.
 It is useful to distinguish between online and offline delivery.**

+**The applications we have mentioned so far are all basically concerned with presenting material, using a combination of media, in an interactive way.
+Some means of delivery is required, to get this material from its producer to its consumers.
+It is useful to distinguish between online and offline delivery.**